jerry-D/IEEE-754-2008-Emulator/README.md

 http://perso.citi-lab.fr/fdedinec/recherche/publis/2011-DaT-FloPoCo.pdf

 The simplest way to increase range and/or precision, is to use the existing operator wrappers as templates.
 Care should be taken to properly adjust the number of “delay” registers to correspond to the latency of the substituted operator.
-For instance, half-precision will generally require fewer stages than smaller range/precision will generally require more.
+For instance, single-precision will generally require more stages than half-precision, with double-precision requiring even more.

 ### Universal IEEE 754-2008 Emulator Instruction Set
 Also at this repository you will find the SYMPL 64-bit ISA instruction table that can be used with “CROSS-32” Universal Cross-Assembler to compile the example 3D-transform thread used in the example simulation.
 The instruction table can be found in the ASM folder at this repository.
 A detailed wiki for the Universal IEEE 754-2008 Emulator basic architecture and instruction set is being developed, which will take some time.
 In the meantime, for a basic description instruction formatting, refer to the instruction table.